Adroiti/docs-for-code-review-tools/tfsec/aws-iam-set-max-password-age.md

-Pattern: IAM Password policy should have expiry less than or equal to 90 days
+Pattern: Allowed non-expiring passwords for AWS IAM policy

 Issue: -

 ## Description

 IAM account password policies should have a maximum age specified.

-The account password policy should be set to expire passwords after 90 days or less.
+The account password policy should be set to expire passwords after `90` days or less.

-**Resolution**: import (.
+**Resolution**: Limit the password duration with an expiry in the policy.

 ## Examples